OpenShot/openshot-qt/doc/main_window.rst

    2   Function Tabs       Switch between Project Files, Transitions, Effects, and Emojis.
    3   Project Files       All audio, video, and image files that have been imported into your project.
    4   Preview Window      This is the area that the video will playback on the screen.
-   5   Edit Toolbar        This toolbar contains buttons used for snapping, inserting markers, slicing razor, and jumping between markers.
+   5   Timeline Toolbar    This toolbar contains buttons used for snapping, inserting markers, slicing razor, jumping between markers, and centering the timeline on the playhead.
+See :ref:`timeline_toolbar_ref`.
    6   Zoom Slider         This slider will adjust the time-scale of your timeline.
 Drag the left or right edge to zoom in or out.
 Drag the blue area to scroll the timeline left or right.
 Clips and transitions are displayed as simple rectangles, to give you context for adjusting the zoom to specific clips.
    7   Play-head / Ruler   The ruler shows the time-scale, and the red line is the play-head.
 The play-head represents the current playback position.
 Hold :kbd:`Shift` key while dragging the playhead to snap to nearby clips.
    8   Timeline            The timeline visualizes your video project, and each clip and transition in your project.
 You can drag the mouse to select, move, or delete multiple items.